keymanapp/keyman/android/help/basic/using-the-banner.md

 ![](../android_images/settings-suggestions-ap.png)

-* The banner can slide when a touch is held down to reveal more suggestions
+* You can slide the banner to see more suggestions by dragging it horizontally with your finger
-* Overly-long suggestions are partially hidden, but expand when touched
+* Overly-long suggestions are partially hidden, but expand when you hold your finger on them
-* If a suggestion is selected while attempting to scroll the banner, it will not be applied
+* A suggestion will not be applied while you slide the banner

 ## The Keyman Themed Banner